ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-metric-list.md

 academic HPC centers came up with a minimal set of metrics including their naming.
 To use a consistent naming is crucial for establishing what metrics mean and we urge you to adhere to the metric names suggested there.
-You can find this list as part of the ClusterCockpit job data structure schemas.
+You can find this list as part of the ClusterCockpit job data structure JSON schemas.

 ## Required Metrics